opendr-eu/opendr/docs/reference/gesture-recognition-learner.md

 ## gesture_recognition module

-The gesture recognition module contains the GestureRecognitionLearner class and can be used to recognize and localize 18 hand gestures.
-The module relies on nanodet object detection module.
+The *gesture_recognition* module contains the *GestureRecognitionLearner* class and can be used to recognize and localize 18 hand gestures.
+The module relies on Nanodet object detection module.
 We provide data processing scripts and a pre-trained model for [Hagrid dataset](https://github.com/hukenovs/hagrid/tree/master).

 ### Class GestureRecognitionLearner
 Bases: `object_detection_2d.nanodet.NanodetLearner`